the-dext/the-dext.github.io/_posts/2022-10-04-autofixture-basics-pt3.md

 ---

-# Writing Unit Tests With Anonymous Data
+# Using Complex Types with AutoFixture

 If you've been following this series you'll know that in part 2 we covered using AutoFixture to create anonymous data four our tests.
-In this article we will take another look at some of the unit tests in our project and see how we can use AutoFixture to create complex types and how this will lead to simpler unit tests.
+In this article we will take another look at some of the unit tests in our project and see how we can use AutoFixture to create complex types.

 <!--more-->